lexfp/fpvradar/README.md

 Monitors the nearby airspace for low flying aircraft.
 I was initially inspired by and made aware of ADSB by xjet (good old Bruce). https://www.youtube.com/watch?v=ggaDvxNtJ2Q
 I waited and waited for him to release his code, but alas he forgot and I ended up implementing my own solution.
+To clarify, this is a standalone device and does not require wifi/and or data plan to work.
+Check your country for ADSB requirements.

 # Required components: